regoyago/Obsidian/computer-science/algorithms/heuristic.md

 results about [[NP-hardness]] in theoretical computer science make heuristics the only viable option for a variety of complex optimisation problems that need to be routinely solved in real-world applications

-heuristics underlie the whole field of [[artificial intelligence]] and the computer simulation of a thought process, as they may be used in situations where there are no known [[algorithms]]
+heuristics underlie the whole field of [[artificial intelligence]] and the computer simulation of a thought process, as they may be used in situations where there are no known [[algorithm]]s